google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/introduction.rst

-In this chapter, you will learn more about when to use different visualizations and how to ensure that they effectively communicate your data to its audience.
+In this chapter, you will learn more about when to use different visualizations and how to ensure that they effectively communicate data to your audience.
-To start, take a look at the visualizations on this page.
+To start, take a look at the visualizations below.
 While reviewing them, keep in mind what you like about them and what elements on them guide your understanding of their meaning.

 Pie Chart
 =========